cqframework/FhirProfileTools/QuickHtmlGenerator.md

 ## Building

-To generate QUICK HTML javadoc-like documentation for FHIR profiles as classes run `runQuickHtml` task:
+To generate QUICK HTML javadoc-like documentation for FHIR profiles as classes run `runQuickHtml` task from the command-line in the FHIR Profile Tools project folder:

     gradlew runQuickHtml